 Regardless of their field of study, college students live in the digital information age.
-The Elements of Computing Program offers a set of courses intended to help students understand the sophisticated technologies they use everyday as well as gain the computer skills that employers value.
+The Elements of Computing certificate is an 18 hour program that offers a set of courses intended to help students understand the sophisticated technologies they use everyday as well as gain the computer skills that employers value.
 The goals of the program are to:

 - Provide students with knowledge of computer science that employers find valuable.

 - Support study in other disciplines requiring computational proficiency.

 Elements courses are intellectually stimulating and personally rewarding, and they can supplement any undergraduate program.
 However, it is crucial to note that these courses require excellent time management and strong logic.
 Please consider these factors when exploring the Elements of Computing Certificate.
 To see what courses are being offered in a given semester, please check out the University Course Schedule.

 How to Apply for the Elements of Computing Certificate

 Step 1: Apply for the Elements of Computing certificate: Minor/Certificate Application

 Step 2: Select “C S Computer Science” in the dropdown menu, and then “ELEMENTS OF COMPUTING (CTEC S01)"

 Step 3: Once you have received a SAN indicating that you have been approved for the certificate, please contact your academic advisor, and ask that the Elements of Computing certificate be attached to your degree profile *** This is an important step in the process!
 Do not miss this step.